PointMaze D4RL dataset

 step_data = super().__call__(env, obs, info, action, rew, terminated, truncated)

-if step_data["infos"]["success"]:
+if step_data["info"]["success"]:

-step_data["truncations"] = True
+step_data["truncation"] = True

-step_data["infos"]["qpos"] = qpos
+step_data["info"]["qpos"] = qpos

-step_data["infos"]["qvel"] = qvel
+step_data["info"]["qvel"] = qvel

-step_data["infos"]["goal"] = goal
+step_data["info"]["goal"] = goal

 return step_data

-Collect Data and Create Minari Dataset#
+Collect Data and Create Minari Dataset

 Now we will finally perform our data collection and create the Minari dataset.
 This is as simple as wrapping the environment with the minari.DataCollector wrapper and add the custom callback methods.
 Once we’ve done this we can step the environment with the WayPointController as our policy.
 For the tutorial, we collect 10,000 transitions.
 Thus, we initialize the environment with max_episode_steps=10,000 since that’s the total amount of steps we want to collect for our dataset and we don’t want the environment to get truncated during the data collection due to a time limit.

-dataset_name = "pointmaze-umaze-v0"
+dataset_name = "pointmaze/umaze-v0"

 total_steps = 10_000